huggingface/transformers/docs/source/add_new_model.md

 Having added the tokenizer, you should also add a couple of end-to-end integration tests using both the model and the tokenizer to `tests/test_modeling_*brand_new_bert*.py` in 🤗 Transformers.
-Such a test should show on a meaningful text-to-text sample that the 🤗 Transformers implemenation works as expected.
+Such a test should show on a meaningful text-to-text sample that the 🤗 Transformers implementation works as expected.
 A meaningful text-to-text sample can include *e.g.* a source-to-target-translation pair, an article-to-summary pair, a question-to-answer pair, etc...
 If none of the ported checkpoints has been fine-tuned on a downstream task it is enough to simply rely on the model tests.
-In a final step to ensure that the model is fully function, you should also run all tests on GPU.
+In a final step to ensure that the model is fully functional, you should also run all tests on GPU.
 It can happen that you forgot to add some `.to(self.device)` statements to internal tensors of the model, which in such a test would show in an error.